aditya-bhaumik/Pathsphere/README.md

 By implementing these enhancements, you can make PathSphere more interactive and engaging while keeping it entirely front-end focused.
 Your contributions will help provide a richer experience for users and make the platform more versatile and useful.

-📄 License
+## 📜 License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## ⭐ Star the Repo
+If you find this project useful, please give it a star! ⭐ It helps others discover this project and encourages us to keep improving.

+---

+Thank you for your support! 🚀